 Free sugars, such as those found in table sugar, honey, syrups, biscuits, cakes and sugar-sweetened drinks, are not essential, and these foods are low in nutrients.
-It is recommended that we all, whether we have diabetes or not, limit our intake of free sugars to a maximum of 5% of total energy per day.
-This works out at 25g of free sugars for an average adult eating 2,000 kcals per day.
+Whether we have diabetes or not, it is important to remember that we all, limit our intake of free sugars to a maximum of 5% of total energy per day .
+In other words this works out at 25g of free sugars for an average adult eating 2,000 kcals per day.

 Sugar content of some common foods:

 |40g corn flakes||3g|

 For those who like the sweet taste, but wish to reduce their sugar intake, artificial sweeteners are safe and can be used instead.